uoa-ws2020/uoa2020sg/README.md

 ## Operation Type
 The operation type indicates the control system of a robot and is classified into the following three types.
 ### A: Autonoumous
-A control system that performs behaviors or tasks with a degree of autonomy (without external influence).
+A control system that is performed behaviors or tasks with a degree of autonomy (without external influence).
 ### B: Semi-autonoumous
-A control system that operate autonomously and also by a person.
+A control system that is operated autonomously and also by a person.
 ### C: Remote control
-A control system that operated by a person.
+A control system that is operated by a person.

 ## SG1L
 Choose either A or B and execute the task.